-The paper considered the average route FEP for mobile underwater acoustic networks consisting of AUV's with multiple transmitters and receivers.
-The direction persistent mobility model was considered.
-The multihop routes utilized the modified version of the reserve listen and go transmission protocol that included RTS and CTS messages before the transmission phase.
-Each MIMO AUV-to-AUV link was subject to frequency dependent path loss, independent Ricean fading and interference from other network transmissions.
-Numerical examples considered the average route FEP for different interferer distances and illustrated that the performance strongly depends on the distance to the interferers.
-An increase in the number of transmitters and receivers on each MIMO AUV-to-AUV link, that is, an increase in the diversity gain, resulted in an improved performance and an increased robustness to interference.
+The paper considered the impact of ARQ on the average route FEP for underwater acoustic mobile networks consisting of AUV's with multiple transmitters and receivers.
+The stop & wait protocol was considered.
+The mobility model was direction persistent.
+Each MIMO AUVto-AUV link was subject to frequency dependent path loss, independent Ricean fading and interference from other network transmissions.
+Numerical examples considered the average route FEP for different number of retransmissions and illustrated that ARQ significantly improves the average route FEP.